-Loyola surgeons remove extremely rare tumor from 9-year-old girlJuly 9th, 2012 in Surgery /
+Loyola surgeons remove extremely rare tumor from 9-year-old girlJuly 9, 2012 By Jim Ritter and Anne Dillon in Medicine & Health / Surgery

 (Medical Xpress) -- Loyola University Medical Center surgeons have successfully removed an extremely rare pancreatic tumor from a patient who was only 9 years old.